deasterly/ADMIN1/Lab_Guides/Module_10_Labs.md

 > ### Perform the following tasks on the **Workstation VM** as user **student**.
 ******
-### TASK 1: Confirm your are logged in to the correct host as the correct user
+### STEP 1: Confirm your are logged in to the correct host as the correct user
 1. Open a terminal as needed
 2. Confirm you are logged in to the correct host and starting from the the **~student** home directory.
 3. Log out and connect using the correct host and/or user as needed.
 ******
-### TASK 2: Perform the following operations
+### STEP 2: Perform the following operations
 1. Type these commands in the terminal:
 2. ` `